grimmlab/easyPheno/docs/source/install.rst

         pip install PACKAGENAME

-our setup is finished!
+Our setup is finished!
 Go to :ref:`HowTo: Run easyPheno as a pip package` to see how you can now use easyPheno!